EMMA: Generalizing Real-World Robot Manipulation via Generative Visual Transfer: Conclusion

 \section{Conclusion}

-In this paper, we address the challenge of scaling up diverse and generalizable VLA learning for robot manipulation, where real-world data collection is costly and simulation lacks visual realism.
-We present \textit{EMMA}, a framework for enhancing VLA policy via text-controlled embodied manipulation video generation with \textit{DreamTransfer} and adaptive training with \textit{AdaMix}.
-We evaluate \textit{EMMA} on real-world robotic tasks with rigid and deformable objects under diverse visual conditions. \textit{EMMA} achieves over a 200\% improvement in task success rate compared to training on real data alone, with an additional 13\% gain from \textit{AdaMix}.
-These results demonstrate that \textit{EMMA} provides an effective pathway to enhancing the generalization of VLA policies.
+In this paper, we address the challenge of scaling up diverse and generalizable VLA learning for robot manipulation, where real-world data collection is costly and simulation lacks realism.
+We present \textit{EMMA}, a framework for enhancing VLA policy via text-guided embodied manipulation video generation with \textit{DreamTransfer} and adaptive training with \textit{AdaMix}.
+We evaluate \textit{EMMA} on real-world robotic tasks with rigid and deformable objects under zero-shot condition. \textit{EMMA} achieves over a 92\% improvement in success rate compared to training on real data alone, with an additional 17\% gain from \textit{AdaMix}.
+These results demonstrate that \textit{EMMA} provides an effective way to enhancing the generalization of VLA.